Best heavy duty cases for iPhone 7

 Supcase Unicorn Beetle PRO series

-The Supcase Unicorn Beetle Pro series has everything you need in a heavy duty case.
+The Supcase Unicorn Beetle Pro series has everything you need in a heavy duty case and will cost you about $20.
 A hard polycarbonate shell protects all sides and edges of the iPhone 7, and a built-in screen protector and dust covers protect the Lightning port.

 The case easily snaps into a belt clip that attaches to the back of the phone.
 Now wearing your phone on your waist isn't everyone's cup of tea; however, the option of having easy access to your phone, right at your hip, is super useful.